How Does Truck Finance Differ from Other Forms of Equipment? | AGM Finance

 7. Long-term Financial Strain

 Recovering from the financial strain of a defaulted loan takes time.
-You may find it challenging to rebuild your credit, save money, or make future purchases.
+You may find it challenging to rebuild your credit score, save money, or make future purchases.
 The long-term financial implications can hinder your ability to achieve personal and financial goals.

 Conclusion